Massachusetts Layoffs — February 2026

 Largest Layoffs

-The biggest impact was at Smithfield Foods at its Springfield facility, reporting 190 affected workers.
+The single largest action involved Smithfield Foods at its Springfield facility, reporting 190 affected workers.
 Smithfield Packaged Meats followed with 190 workers.

 Trend & Outlook

-This data points to a easing in workforce disruptions across Massachusetts, with filings falling below both recent and year-ago levels.
+The data underscores a easing in workforce disruptions across Massachusetts, with filings falling below both recent and year-ago levels.
 The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Massachusetts.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Massachusetts WARN notices, browse layoffs by state, or download the full dataset.